University of New England (United States): Rankings

-The University of New England is accredited by the New England Commission of Higher Education.
+International collaboration

+UNE is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Athletics

-University of New England teams participate as members of the National Collegiate Athletic Association's Division III.
-The Nor'easters are a member of the Commonwealth Coast Conference (CCC) for thirteen of the school's current varsity sports; for women's ice hockey, the Nor'easters belong to the New England Hockey Conference.
+University of New England teams (nicknamed the Nor'easters) participate as members of the National Collegiate Athletic Association's Division III.
+The Nor'easters are a member of the Conference of New England for thirteen of the school's current varsity sports; for women's ice hockey, the Nor'easters belong to the New England Hockey Conference.

 Men's sports include basketball, cross country, golf, ice hockey, lacrosse, and soccer.
 Women's sports include basketball, cross country, field hockey, ice hockey, lacrosse, rugby, soccer, softball, swimming, and volleyball.
 In 2017, UNE fielded a sub-varsity football team in preparation for 2018 when it became a varsity football member of the CCC's football-only arm of Commonwealth Coast Football.